-Lemon rice – Simple to make, tangy and delicious to eat.
-Yet, here are some reasons to improve this dish.
+Lemon rice – Simple recipe to make, tangy and delicious to eat.
+Yet, here are some health reasons to improve this dish.

 1. 90-95% of the dish is rice, basically it is plain carbs interrupted only by mustard seeds, peanuts etc.